 This is the hardest one to pull off.
 Somehow we managed to swing it last February for our second anniversary and it was so much fun.
 We really didn’t even do much besides walk down the main road and window shop.
 Then that night after dinner we walked down to this little coffee cafe, got our coffee to-go, and went back to our room.
 We watched tv (we have a weak spot for Impractical Jokers) and spent time together using our conversation cards and our activity book for couples.

 I know, I know I said these were easy date nights for married couples.
 And if you’re married and don’t have kids this is a whole lot easier.
 But you can still do it even with kids using this one little secret…Take the kids!
 Now you’re thinking that doesn’t sound like a date night at all, but it can be!

 So here’s how it works: you want to go away for a weekend but you have to take the kids so pick a place to go with somewhere fun nearby to take them for a day.
 Spend the whole day together having fun as a family and completely poop the kids out the best you can.

 Now the trick to this is to get a hotel room with a separate bedroom.
 And if you’re thinking that’s too expensive check out Homewood Suites by Hilton.
 Every room is a suite but it usually cost just as much as a regular room somewhere else.
 So kids are exhausted, toss them on the living room sofa bed and once they’re out the night is yours!
-Now you have a separate room to watch a movie, try one of the couples activities I mentioned or even bring your Date Night In box.
+Now you have a separate room to watch a movie, try one of the couples activities I mentioned.